 Consistent with its policy prohibiting discrimination, Emerson is committed to ensuring that students with disabilities are provided with equal access to its programs.
-The School will provide accommodations and modifications to ensure a disabled student has equal access to the School's services, provided that they do not fundamentally alter the School's educational programs or Mission.
+The school will provide accommodations and modifications to ensure a disabled student has equal access to the school's services, provided that they do not fundamentally alter the school's educational programs or Mission.

-Requests for accommodations should be addressed to: Head of School, Ed Hollinger at ehollinger@emerson-school.org or 734-665-5662 ext.
-302.
+Requests for accommodations should be addressed to: Head of School, David Feldman at dfeldman@emerson-school.org.

-When evaluating a request for an accommodation, Emerson will collect all information relevant to determine whether the School can appropriately meet the student's needs.
+When evaluating a request for an accommodation, Emerson will collect all information relevant to determine whether the school can appropriately meet the student's needs.
 This information may include, without limitation, aptitude and achievement tests, physicians' statements, teacher recommendations, and information regarding the student's physical condition, adaptive behavior, or social or cultural background.
-The School, in conjunction with the student's parents, will determine which educational strategies and accommodations can be implemented and will implement an individual plan with the student, parents, faculty, and administration, utilizing the accommodations available at Emerson School.
+The school, in conjunction with the student's parents, will determine which educational strategies and accommodations can be implemented and will implement an individual plan with the student, parents, faculty, and administration, utilizing the accommodations available at Emerson School.

-Accommodations plans shall be reviewed and updated, if necessary, on a periodic basis.
-If it becomes evident that a student is not meeting the school's academic or behavioural expectations with the agreed support and modifications in place, then the parents will be advised that the student requires placement in a different educational setting which is fully appropriate to the particular needs of the child.
+Accommodation plans shall be reviewed and updated, if necessary, on a periodic basis.
+If it becomes evident that a student is not meeting the school's academic or behavioral expectations with the agreed support and modifications in place, then the parents will be advised that the student requires placement in a different educational setting which is fully appropriate to the particular needs of the child.